El Italiano to drop Urban Pop/Tango crossover Cross a La Mandíbula

 “Buenos Aires is an immense, hysterical and beautiful monster.
 It constantly challenges us to be mindful and attentive of ourselves, but very few succeed.
 Yet, I like to think the city’s hypnotic frenzy gives reward to those who detect that enigma.”

 So says El Italiano (singer/composer/producer Alejandro Giannini) of the mystifying city in which he was born .
-The grandson of famed Argentine tango composer Jose Lanzo, El Italiano has captured the essence of that undetected enigma on his album Cross a La Mandíbula (to be released Sept.
+The grandson of Argentine actor, singer, and dabbler in tango composition Jose Lanza, El Italiano has captured the essence of that undetected enigma on his album Cross a La Mandíbula (to be released Sept.
 24, 2021).
 It is a compendium of urban pop/ tango songs delivered in a transgenerational style, grouped together in a conceptual album that merges the universes of contemporary urban pop with the imagery of Buenos Aires, its literature and its music, without resorting to traditional tango or nostalgia.

 El Italiano invites us to travel with him through this sonic novel, which venerates courage.
 Inspired by the porteño, or Buenos Aires epic, it speaks of the construction of a myth where fragility, reflection and consecration appear.